spatie/laravel-personal-data-export/README.md

 }
 ```

-Optionally you can publish the config file with:
+Optionally, you can publish the config file with:

 ```php
 php artisan vendor:publish --provider="Spatie\PersonalDataExport\PersonalDataExportServiceProvider" --tag="config"